 Swampling in Simon the Sorcerer and his trademark Swampling Stew.
 Somehow, he manages to make a franchise out of it by the second game.

 Granny's diary: It was my granddaughter who cooked again today.
 Putting that to the lips shortens the life!
 I thought of a way to get by without eating.
 I'll try it tomorrow.
 I just hope I'm not caught.

-- Chef Nanor from Dungeon Of The Endless.
-While he is able to cook well to support his teammates, he also has a skill where he cooks something so bad that the gas deals Damage Over Time to all enemies in the dungeon* while also making them have a higher chance of dropping Dust.
+Chef Nanor from Dungeon Of The Endless.
+While he is able to cook well to support his teammates, he also has a skill where he cooks something so bad that the gas deals Damage Over Time to all enemies in the dungeon* In comparison, most other DoT skills only hit enemies in the room while also making them have a higher chance of dropping Dust.

 Papyrus from Undertale only knows how to cook spaghetti, though that's using a very generous definition of "knows".
 He learned from Undyne, who struggles to make spaghetti without burning her own house down.

 Sans: i bet if he keeps it up, next year he'll even make something edible.

 A dropship conversation in Evolve reveals that Hank has cooked grilled canyon eel.
 This wouldn't be so bad, except for how it was still alive when served.